GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/Basic Spells (135) .md

 **Duration**: A number of rounds equal to the spell's tier squared

-**Effect**: You cause some amount of metal whose total volume could fit within a cube whose total volume is X cubed (where X is the spells tier), to soften.
+**Effect**: You cause some amount of metal whose total volume could fit within a cube whose total weight is X squared (where X is the spells tier -1), to soften.
 The material can be shaped like dough.
 It will gradually reharden.
 Alternatively, if the material to be affected is a creature composed of metal, inflict an undamaging attack against that creature.
-If successful, it become vulnerable for a number of rounds equal to the attack's points of success + spell's tier.
+If successful, it becomes vulnerable for a number of rounds equal to the attack's points of success + spell's tier.
 If it is a critical hit, it treats its [Body] as being halved during this time and all attacks against it gain advantage during this time.

+Metal Armor affected by this becomes like gambeson until it rehardens.
+It can be warped while soft to inflict damage to the armor.
+Any damage done this way costs 1d2+1 times as much to repair.
+Metal weapons affected by this have disadvantage on their attack rolls.

 **At Higher Tiers**: These benefits are listed above.